 Inflation: Definition, trends, estimates, consequences, and remedies (control): WPI, CPI -components and trends; striking a balance between inflation and growth through monetary and fiscal policies. | |

-Management | Fundamentals of Management & Organizational Behaviour |
+Management | Fundamentals of Management & Organisational Behaviour |

-Introduction to management; Evolution of management thought | |
+Introduction to management: Evolution of management thought | |

 Management functions and Managerial roles | |

-Meaning & concept of organizational behaviour; Personality: meaning, factors affecting personality, Big Five model of personality | |
+Meaning & concept of organisational behaviour; Personality: meaning, factors affecting personality, Big Five model of personality | |

 Perception: concept, perceptual errors.
 Motivation: Concept, importance, Content theories and process theories | |